Anterior nosebleed:

 Treatment For Nosebleeds

-The management for a sudden nosebleed is often misunderstood or misinterpreted by patients.
+The management of a sudden nosebleed is often misunderstood or misinterpreted by patients.
 A nosebleed is usually a scary experience and panic may overwhelm reason when bleeding occurs.
 It is important to remain as calm as possible, sitting in an upright chair rather than lying down.
 Bending forward is undesirable, as this increases blood flow to the nose and face.
-Leaning backward in the chair, with the sides of the nose pinched firmly between thumb and forefinger is the best way of controlling a nosebleed.
+Leaning backward in the chair, with the sides of the nose pinched firmly between the thumb and forefinger is the best way of controlling a nosebleed.
 Once the pinching has begun, do not let go of the nose for 15 minutes strictly measured by the clock.
-Rinsing the nose after this with cool water will help to constrict bleeding vessels and to clear up the nose to determine if bleeding is continuing.
+Rinsing the nose after this with cool water will help to constrict bleeding vessels and clear up the nose to determine if bleeding is continuing.
 If it continues, your physician or care in the nearest emergency room should be sought.

-When nosebleeds are less trouble but continue to be a minor nuisance problem, hygiene and a humidification maintenance program may be necessary.
+When nosebleeds are less troublesome but continue to be a minor nuisance problem, hygiene and a humidification maintenance program may be necessary.
 Many physicians suggest any of the following lubricating creams or ointments, such as saline gel.
 Up to three applications a day may be needed, but usually, every night at bedtime is enough.
 A saline nasal spray will also moisten dry nasal membranes.

 If the nosebleeds persist, you should see your doctor.
 Using an endoscope, a tube with a light for seeing inside the nose, your physician may find a problem within the nose that can be fixed.
 He or she may recommend cauterization (sealing) of the blood vessel that is causing the trouble.